 I cannot claim to be much of a gardener, so I buy my dye materials from ethical suppliers who share my values and prioritise sustainability and fair trade.
 Since people first traded, they have traded in textiles and I relish the fact that cloth was such an important and valuable commodity to our ancestors.

-I also love the connections across cultures which we can make through textiles.
+There are deep connections across cultures which we can make through textiles.
 Around the world, for instance, people have found sources for blue in indigo-bearing plants, from Scotland’s traditional woad (Isatis tinctoria) to the tropical Indigofera tinctoria and many other varieties.
 And each culture has developed different methods for working with these plants: diverse processes which are nonetheless fundamentally the same, because the underlying plant chemistry is the same.

 One dye plant I do have close to hand is a walnut tree, just outside my bedroom window, whose harvest provides the most delicious shades of dark brown.
 And I may also have bought a few seeds, so never say never….